thiagofborn/vmramAppInsights/README.md

 ![To help find things.
 Please note that the Azure Portal may change in the future](media/enable-appInsights-008.jpg 'Common configuration')

+Select the **Rule** you want to update

 ![To help find things.
 Please note that the Azure Portal may change in the future](media/enable-appInsights-009.jpg 'Common configuration')

+Click the **Condition** link, that will pop up on the left side, the query box and other things that can be changed as you wish.

 ![To help find things.
 Please note that the Azure Portal may change in the future](media/enable-appInsights-006.jpg 'Common configuration')

 ## References